 There is one more fact you should know about: ger and GERD.
 Ger is a condition when a healthy infant spits up or does wet burps.

 They are not in distress during the reflux process.
 Infants with Gerd are in distress due to their reflux, and their growth is in danger.

 They can experience chest pain, cough, or wheezing.
 In order to ease this condition, you can elevate the head of the mattress or try to maintain the upright position when feeding it.

 No matter what kind of natural therapy you chose, you will ease the digestion of your gassy baby, as well as the bowel movement(last stop of food when digesting).

 There will be less crying in the middle of the night caused by gas or tummy discomfort and problems, especially during the first year of its life.

-You are able to chose between gas drops, gripe water or you can even try to get baby probiotics or homeopathic gas drops and see what works the best for your baby.
+You are able to choose between gas drops, you can even try to get baby probiotics or homeopathic gas drops and see what works the best for your baby.